 Venous Drainage of the Upper Limb

-The venous system of the upper limb drains deoxygenated blood from the arm, forearm and hand.
-It can anatomically be divided into the superficial veins and the deep veins.
+The venous system of the upper limb drains deoxygenated blood from the upper arm, forearm and hand.
+It can be subdivided into the superficial system and the deep system.

 In this article, we shall look at the anatomy of the upper limb veins – their anatomical course, structure, and their clinical relevance.

 The major superficial veins of the upper limb are the cephalic and basilic veins.
 As their name suggests, they are located within the subcutaneous tissue of the upper limb.

 The basilic vein originates from the dorsal venous network of the hand.
 It ascends the medial aspect of the upper limb.
 At the border of the teres major, the vein moves deep into the arm.
 Here, it combines with the brachial veins to form the axillary vein.

 The cephalic vein arises from the dorsal venous network of the hand.
 It ascends the antero-lateral aspect of the upper limb, passing anteriorly at the elbow.
 At the shoulder, the cephalic vein travels between the deltoid and pectoralis major muscles (known as the deltopectoral groove), and enters the axilla region via the clavipectoral triangle.
 Within the axilla, the cephalic vein terminates by joining the axillary vein.

 At the elbow, the cephalic and basilic veins are connected by the median cubital vein.

 The deep veins of the upper limb are situated underneath the deep fascia.

 They are paired veins that accompany and lie either side of an artery.
 The brachial veins are the largest in size, and are situated either side of the brachial artery.
 The pulsations of the brachial artery assist the venous return.
 Veins that are structured in this way are known as vena comitantes.

 Perforating veins run between the deep and superficial veins of the upper limb, connecting the two systems.